natcap/invest.users-guide/source/en/sdr.rst

 Following is an outline of the general steps that are done to compare modeled results against observed sediment loading data:

-1. Gather observed data for sediment loading at your watershed outlet of interest, process it however needed and convert to units of tons per year.
+1. Gather observed data for sediment loading at your watershed outlet of interest, process it however needed and convert to units of metric tons per year.

 2. Do a sensitivity analysis of the input parameters, to determine which parameters have the greatest effect on modeling results.
 This is most often done with LULC-based parameters (like USLE C) and "global" parameters (like *IC0* and *k*).
 It can also involve spatial inputs, but this is less frequently done.